 Post a project sign if directed by the APE.
 Erect signs within 15 days after receipt of the notice to proceed.
 Correct the data required by the safety sign daily, with light colored metallic or non-metallic numerals.
-All traffic and traffic safety signs shall be lettered with retroreflective material to MUTCD for nighttime visibility.

 2.2 TEMPORARY TRAFFIC CONTROL